Aiden-Barrera/Auto-Grader/README.md

 6. Review results in the `results/` folder.

 ## Notes
+- Ensure GO is installed and available in the system path.
 - Ensure Java is installed and available in the system path.
 - Student submissions should follow the correct package naming convention.